For Professionals

 Ask your doctor and dietitian if they recommend that you consume less sodium in kidney failure (on dialysis).

-Tips to avoid added sodium:
+Tips to limit added sodium:

 • Choose no salt added snacks (unsalted or no-salt pretzels, etc.)